Verifying with Face ID…

 This adds a day or two to payouts on premium items, but it dramatically reduces the scope for scams targeting expensive pieces.
 Legitimate sellers get paid after a short delay; opportunistic fraud loses its biggest target.

-You have seven days from delivery to open a dispute.
+You have 2 days from delivery to open a dispute on a private-seller order, and 14 days from delivery on a business-seller order (the longer window incorporates the statutory right to cancel under the Consumer Contracts Regulations 2013).
 From your order page, tap "Raise a dispute".
-Describe what's wrong — item doesn't match the listing, damaged in transit, counterfeit, etc. — and attach photos if you can.
+Describe what's wrong — item doesn't match the listing, damaged in transit, counterfeit, didn't arrive, etc. — and attach photos if you can.

 When a dispute opens:

-Beyond Rare Kind's internal process, UK buyers also have their bank's chargeback rights, ADR via Ombudsman Services, and the small claims track of the County Court if it comes to that.
+Beyond Rare Kind's internal process, UK buyers retain their card-network chargeback rights with their own bank, and the small claims track of the County Court remains available if a dispute can't be resolved between the parties.
 See the returns & refunds policy for the full detail.

 As a seller, you're protected against: